moiseszeleny/GC4PhysicalConstants/README.md

 **Genetic Computing for Physical Constants**

 This repository contains analytic snippets generated through generic computation for future AI-based analysis.
 The goal is to identify patterns and relationships between fundamental physical constants.
 The data are stored in the `json` file format.
+"They are the inputs for several AI techniques to be deployed for the analysis of the topological structure that may reflect the underlying connections in high-dimensional functional space.

+> Note: The file will be public only after the paper will be visible in the public domain.

 If you use these data with analytic functions, please cite the following work:

 > **"Discovering the Underlying Analytic Structure within Standard Model Constants Using Artificial Intelligence"**
 > S. V. Chekanov and H. Kjellerstrand, HEP-ANL-197373, June 26, 2025.